CasperMcTavish/MPhys/README.md

 # General README

 ## NOTE
-**This folder contains all the relevant scripts, formatted correctly.
+**This repository contains all the relevant scripts, formatted correctly.
 If you want the quickest rundown of how to make the apparatus work (excluding the XYScripts), look at the folder "Full_Run_Collection".**

 ## Description